pimatysiak/orthanc_parser/README.txt

 RESULT

-In theory, if parsing was executed properly, all the selected patients' data (in full) will be downloaded into a folder named "Output" created in the working directory, generally the one where the python script reside.
+In theory, if parsing was executed properly, all the selected patients' data (in full) was downloaded into a folder named "Output" created in the working directory, generally the one where the python script resides.
 If necessary an option can be added to give the desired output directory as argument to the script.